Speakers

 Dr. Jewell has received numerous awards including the NATO Panel Excellence Award, the National Institute of Aerospace Bo Walkley Best Research Publication Award, the Air Force Office of Scientific Research (AFOSR) Star Team Award (with R. Kimmel group, AFRL), the Office of Naval Research (ONR) Young Investigator Award and the NRC Research Associate Award.
 Dr. Jewell is a Fellow of the Royal Aeronautical Society (FRAeS), an Associate Fellow of the American Institute of Aeronautics and Astronautics (AIAA) and a registered Professional Engineer (PE, Michigan).

-General Dominique Luzeaux
+Major General Dominique Luzeaux

 Digital Transformation Champion and Special Advisor to Supreme Allied Commander Transformation